mas-bandwidth/networked-physics-gdc-2015/README.md

 * Dynamic heap allocations at runtime
 * Use of exceptions to report error conditions

-Please note that at the same time as wishing to explore network ideas at home, I am also using this project to explore C++11 features.
+Please note that at the same time as wishing to explore network ideas at home, I am also using this project to explore C++11 features as well as updating my network knowledge from IPv4 to IPv6.
 So expect a bit of craziness as I learn this stuff.

 cheers